reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAiDay_MLChatGPT.md

 I attended the session Build and maintain your company Copilot with Azure ML and GPT-4 at MS Build AI Day by **Seth Juarez** on the 19th Oct 2023.
 Seth began the session with a "Group Therapy" followed by a delve deep into the intricacies of language models, shedding light on Azure Machine Learning.
 He referred to [Henk's presentation](https://reshmeeauckloo.com/posts/Event_GenerativeAIinAzureOpenAIservice) and [Keynote](https://reshmeeauckloo.com/posts/event_msbuildaidaykeynote) to reinforce some **Generative AI** concepts.

+## Robots, AI taking over

+As developers we need to steer our applications adopting responsible AI and keep validating that nothing went amiss.

+## Myriad LLM models, how to assess them

+Depending on business requirements , one model might work better than another one.

 ## Addressing Concerns in Group Therapy

 Seth encouraged attendees to voice their concerns and queries regarding language models.